MicrosoftDocs/cloud-adoption-framework/docs/modernize/application-platform-modernization.md

 ### Landing zone accelerator options

 To accelerate application platform modernization, we have the [AKS Landing Zone accelerator](/azure/cloud-adoption-framework/scenarios/aks/enterprise-scale-landing-zone).
-This accelerator supports containerization of multiple workloads.
+This ready-made deployment experience supports containerization of multiple workloads.

 :::image type="content" source="../_images/modernize/azure-landing-zones.png" alt-text="Graphic showing three landing zone implementation options.":::

-Each landing zone supports one or more applications in your cloud portfolio using the inherited controls.
+Each [landing zone](/azure/cloud-adoption-framework/ready/landing-zone/) supports one or more applications in your cloud portfolio using the inherited controls.

 Landing zone implementations establish an enterprise control plane by defining environmental configuration and controls required for compliant operations management.